EssentialsX/Essentials/.github/ISSUE_TEMPLATE/help-.md

 ---
 name: Help!
-about: Ask for help with using the plugins
+about: Encountered a problem with EssentialsX?
+Not sure how to fix it?

 ---